This lesson will cover the following topics:

 05 Batches

 The Salesforce bulk push will run according to the batches you create.
-This means that if 10 contacts are created, they will run in two separate batches of 5.
+For example, if 10 contacts are created, they will run in two separate batches of 5.

 Screenshot showing how bulk mode pushes can be separated into batches